 Outlets Every suction line shall have a minimum of 2 hydraulically- balanced suction outlets 3 to 20 feet apart from cover edges.
-Water velocity shall not exceed the following: Velocity 6 ft/sec 11⁄2 ft/sec Flow rate stamped on cover Also, for 4 ft max depth pools with grates less than 24", an atmospheric vent system (AVS) or safety release vacuum system (SRVS) is required.
+Water velocity shall not exceed the following: Velocity Location 6 ft/sec In pipes 11⁄2 ft/sec Thru a 24" diagonal grate Flow rate stamped on cover Thru a A112.19.8M cover Also, for 4 ft max depth pools with grates less than 24", an atmospheric vent system (AVS) or safety release vacuum system (SRVS) is required.
 Sump clearance = the lesser of 11⁄2 X suction pipe diameter or 8".
-Suction Outlets [265.190] Covers Every suction outlet shall have an ASME/ANSI approved cover stamped with 112.19.8-2007 and gallons per minute.
+Suction Outlets [265.190] Covers Every suction outlet shall have an ASME/ANSI approved cover stamped with 112.19.8M and gallons per minute.
 Also, a replacement spare cover on-site is required.
 As an alternative, an approved grate with a minimum diagonal measurement of 24" may be substituted for the approved cover.
 If used, all fasteners must be stainless or brass removable only with a tool.
-Upgrading (by 1-1-05) Pre-10/01/99 pools or spas must comply as follows: [265.190 e] DEPTH (4 ft or less) DEPTH (over 4 ft) Dual hydraulically balanced outlets 3 to 20 ft apart with either (1) approved covers or grates and an AVS or SVRD, or (2) 24" grates, or Dual hydraulically balanced outlets 3 to 20 ft apart with approved covers or grates, or Single outlet with a 24" grateSingle outlet with approved coverand an AVS or SVRDor grate and an AVS or SVRD Exemption [265.190 e 1C] A Pre-10/1/99 pool or spa, less than 3 feet deep which meets the required turnover and feeds directly into another pool having a main drain, is not required to have a main drain.
-Skimmers Weirs shall be present.
-Vacuums Automatically closes & latches, must be closed and latched when pool is open.
-May be permanently sealed.
-Equalizers Equalizers Approved covers or permanently sealed.
-HOW TO BACKWASH [265.188 h] (1) Follow the manufac turer's instructions.
-(2) If instru the inl uctions are no et and the ou ot available, backwash when the pressure between tlet of the filter is 10 to 12 psi., as follows: Filter with 1 pressure gauge: First backwash completely and record the cleaned filter pressure; this is the reference pressure for a clean filter.
+Upgrading (by 1-1-05) Pre-10/01/99 pools or spas must comply as follows: [265.190 e]DEPTH(4 ft or less)DEPTH(over 4 ft)Dual hydraulically balanced outlets 3 to 20 ft apart with either (1) approved covers or grates and an AVS or SVRD, or (2) 24" grates, orDual hydraulically balanced outlets 3 to 20 ft apart with approved covers or grates, orSingle outlet with a 24" grateSingle outlet with approved cover Exemption [265.190 e 1C] and an AVS or SVRDor grate and an AVS or SVRDA Pre-10/1/99 pool or spa, less than 3 feet deep which meets the required turnover and feeds directly into another pool having a main drain, is not required to have a main drain.
+Skimmers immers Weirs shall be present.
+Vacuums Equalizers Equalizers Approved covers or permanently sealed.
+HOW TO BACKWASH [265.188 h] (1) Follow the manufacturer's instructions.
+(2) If instructions are not available, backwash when the pressure between the inlet and the outlet of the filter is 10 to 12 psi., as follows: Filter with 1 pressure gauge : First backwash completely and record the cleaned filter pressure; this is the reference pressure for a clean filter.
 Later, when the gauge measures 10 to 12 psi above the reference pressure , then backwashing is necessary.
-Filter with 2 petween the t pressure gauges: Backwash when the difference wo gauges measures 10 to 12 psi.
+Filter with 2 pressure gauges : Backwash when the difference between the two gauges measures 10 to 12 psi.